Club: FC Schalke 04 | Opening: 2001 | Capacity: 61,673 (16,000 standing)

 Ticket prices range from €26.00 for an upper-tier corner seat to €52.00 for a central seat at one of the long sides.
 A ticket for the standing area costs €15.50.

 Schalke charges €10.00 more for a seat for the matches against Dortmund and Bayern.
-You can find a stadium map of the VELTINS-Arena here.
+You can find a seating plan of the VELTINS-Arena here.

 Schalke 04 offer guided stadium tours that include access to the press room, changing rooms, business club, and Schalke-Museum.
 The tours last about 75 minutes.

-Tours generally run Tuesdays to Sundays, but can be cancelled when there is an event at the VELTINS-Arena.
-Call +49 (0) 3892 900 or email email@example.com for exact dates and times and bookings.
+Tours generally run most days of the week twice a day, but can get cancelled when there is an event at the VELTINS-Arena.
+Check out the official website for the current schedule.
+Call +49 (0) 209 3618 900, or email email@example.com for bookings.
 The tour costs €9.00.

 Entrance to the Schalke-Museum only costs €5.00.
 The museum is opened Tuesdays to Fridays from 10:00 am to 6:00 pm (5:00 pm between March and February).
 On Saturdays and Sundays the museum opens from 10:00 am to 5:00 pm.